FMODetect: Robust Detection of Fast Moving Objects: Method

 Weights for the loss are set empirically: $\alpha_{a} = 15$, $\alpha_{b} = 0.4$.
 Parameter $\alpha_{c}$ is set to $\frac{4}{256}$, which normalizes the curve loss to produce one unit when the average distance between trajectories is $\frac{1}{4}$ of the crop width of 256 pixels.
 Regularization weights for deblurring were experimentally set to $\alpha_F = 0.001$ and $\alpha_M = 0.05$.
 We found that the value of the binarization threshold $\epsilon$ between 0.1 and 0.4 gives similar results.
 For experiments, we set it to 0.3.

-The networks are trained by minimizing the joint loss function (sum) using Adam optimizer~\cite{adam} with learning rate 0.00002.
-Batch normalization~\cite{batchnorm} is not used since it did not improve the results in our experiments.
+The network is trained by minimizing the joint loss function using Adam optimizer~\cite{adam} with learning rate $2 \times 10^{-5}$.
 The implementation is written in Python using Keras~\cite{chollet2015} framework with Tensorflow~\cite{tensorflow2015-whitepaper} backend.
-The detection network contains 4.8M parameters, whereas the matting and fitting network contains 5.7M parameters.
-Training of both networks takes around three days on Nvidia GTX 1080 Ti GPU with 11 GB memory.
-The inference takes on average about 0.05 seconds on a single image of 600 by 960 pixels, which shows the real-time capability of the proposed method.
-In comparison, the previous methods~\cite{tbd,tbdnc,fmo} required a couple of seconds per frame on average.
+The detection network contains 4.8M parameters, and the matting and fitting network 5.7M parameters.
+Training takes around three days on Nvidia GTX 1080 Ti GPU with 11 GB memory.
+Inference takes on average 0.05 seconds on a single image of 600 by 960 pixels, which shows the real-time capability of the proposed method.
+In comparison, the previous methods~\cite{tbd,tbdnc,fmo} require a couple of seconds per frame.